 August 12, 1921 | Part I

-Sarah Claire Orr was always a pretty girl, who could command a room with one sideways glance of her demure features.
+Sarah Clare Orr was always a pretty girl, who could command a room with one sideways glance of her demure features.
 She was like this from the tender age of 6, and as any child, she was completely oblivious to the true lure or power of her physical attributes.
-Claire, as her mother called her, never foresaw losing anything more than a doll or blanket during her childhood, yet ended up losing things vastly more meaningful.
+Clare, as her mother called her, never foresaw losing anything more than a doll or blanket during her childhood, yet ended up losing things vastly more meaningful.

 ~~ * ~~